large-scale deployments. But, it is too expensive to setup large numbers

 With MIMIC MQTT Simulator, it is simple to create large sensor simulations

 (you can run up to 100,000 simulated sensors on a single server)

-to verify performance.
-The methodology is to use MIMIC to simulate a
+The methodology is to use MIMIC to simulate a large environment with

-setup measuring end-to-end latency.
-That way you are sure the synthetic
+latency (the "measurement rig").
+That way you are sure the synthetic load is not

-load is not impacting your measurement setup except through the broker.
+impacting your measurement setup except through the system under test, the broker.

 measuring instrumentation, and the end-to-end delay is graphed in the